 2. Seychelles

-Seychelles is often mentioned alongside Belize when people talk about cheap offshore renewals, and the pricing backs that up.
+Seychelles comes up most often with Belize when people are talking about cheap offshore renewals, and the pricing backs that up.

-Compared to Belize, Seychelles is a bit more flexible in how it’s used.
-Ongoing costs are still low, but the jurisdiction tends to work better for simple operating businesses, not just passive holding structures.
-The renewal process itself is straightforward and predictable, which is why Seychelles remains popular with lean international companies.
+Compared to Belize, Seychelles is also more flexible in its use.
+As in Belize, ongoing costs are low, but the jurisdiction works better for simple operating businesses than for passive holding structures.
+The renewal process is straightforward and predictable, which is why Seychelles continues to be so popular with lean international companies.

-One practical advantage is restoration.
-If a renewal is missed, the company can usually be restored without too much drama – although, as with any jurisdiction, the longer it’s left, the more expensive it becomes.
-That makes Seychelles more forgiving than places where a strike-off quickly turns into a dead end.
+One advantage is restoration.
+If a company has missed a renewal date, it can usually be restored without much drama; however, as with any jurisdiction, the longer you leave it, the more expensive it will become.
+This makes Seychelles more forgiving than places where a strike-off quickly results in a dead end.

-Banking is still the main pressure point.
-European banks and fintechs expect clear explanations of what the company does and who’s behind it.
-Vague activity or messy documentation causes problems fast.
-When things are properly documented, Seychelles can be banked, but it’s never a “set it and forget it” jurisdiction.
+Banking remains the main pressure point.
+European banks and fintechs expect clear explanations of what the company does and who is behind it.
+Poor documentation or unclear activity causes problems fast.
+Once properly documented, Seychelles can be banked, but it is never a “set it & forget it” jurisdiction.

 Seychelles works best when: